broadinstitute/cromwell/README.md

 Data localization can be performed on behalf of an other entity (typically a user).

-This allows cromwell to localize file that otherwise wouldn't be accessible using whichever `authScheme` has been defined in the `google` configuration (e.g. if data has restrictive ACLs).
+This allows cromwell to localize file that otherwise wouldn't be accessible using whichever `cromwellAuthenticationScheme` has been defined in the `google` configuration (e.g. if data has restrictive ACLs).
 To enable this feature, two pieces of configuration are needed:

 **1 - ClientID/Secret**